Norgannon1028/TunicTranslator/README.md

 # Tunic Translator
-A tool for translating English into Tunic language, which is a runic language in vedio game Tunic.
+A tool for translating English into Tunic language, which is a runic language in video game Tunic.

 ## Install